 The two screening tests for syphilis include a type of blood test called a rapid plasma reagin (RPR) or a venereal disease research laboratory (VDRL) test, which is completed using spinal fluid or blood.
 Both of these tests look for syphilis antibodies, and their results are often provided within 7 to 10 days.

-Herpes simplex virus (HSV) can be tested for using a blood test, swab test, or lumbar puncture.
+Herpes simplex virus (HSV) can be tested by using a blood test, swab test, or lumbar puncture.
 The swab tests collect fluid and cells from a sore, and lumbar punctures, also known as spinal taps, are only performed if the healthcare provider suspects a spinal cord or brain infection.
 The results for these tests may take anywhere from 1 to 14 days.

 A healthcare provider often starts with a physical exam for trichomoniasis, looking for patchy red spots.
 In women, they will also take a discharge sample and/or cells from the vagina using a swab.
 Both men and women may also receive a urine test.
 These tests are looking for parasites, and results are typically available in 1-3 days.